1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What's the difference between IBS and IBD?

-IBD causes real inflammation and visible damage in the digestive tract, while IBS does not cause inflammation or tissue damage and is managed with dietary and lifestyle changes.
+The inflammation and visible damage in the digestive tract produced by IBD are real whereas IBS does not produce inflammation or tissue damage and is treated with diet and lifestyle modification.

 What IBD symptoms are common in women?